haopeng-nlp/haopeng-nlp.github.io/_pages/about.md

 When they release me from their service, I [cycle](../assets/img/fun/stp.jpeg) in the summer, and (backcountry) [ski](../assets/img/fun/alta.jpg) in the winter.

+**Undergraduate and master’s students:** We love hearing from motivated undergraduate and master’s students!
+If you’d like to collaborate with us, send me an email right away if
+- you have experience with Lean and are excited about mathematical theorem proving; **or**
+- you’re comfortable with post-training engineering and interested in building foundation models for chemistry.

-Undergraduate and master’s students: We love hearing from motivated undergraduate and master’s students!
-If you’d like to collaborate with us, the best way to get in touch is by email.
-When reaching out, please read one of our recent papers that excites you and ask a few questions about it in your message.
-Please start your subject line with [Meera+Loki+Sylvie+Kea] to indicate that you have read this message.
+If neither describes you, please read one of our recent papers that excites you and ask a couple of questions about it in your email; please begin your subject line with [Meera+Loki+Sylvie+Kea].